 The relatively prominent REITs and consumer staples on the TSX aren’t likely to hurt you much either.

 What I am more confident in is saying that Canada is very well positioned to – if not benefit from inflation – then at least suffer the least.
 That why my inflation ETF for Canada of HXT is just a plain vanilla Canadian index fund.

 We simply don’t have nearly as many of the high-growth companies (with valuations in nosebleed territory) as many other developed countries do, including the USA.

 Our current CAPE ratio and P/E ratio appear to reveal that while there probably aren’t many companies “on sale” in the Great White North, relative to other stock markets around the world we’re likely fairly priced by historical standards – with excellent prospects to experience lower volatility in the short- and medium-term.

-Rising Inflation Investments – FAQ
+Best Investments for Inflation – FAQ

-While there is an argument to be made for investing in hard assets such as real estate when it comes to investing with inflation in mind, I think the evidence currently points to boring old top Canadian stocks as the inflation investments at the moment.
+While there is an argument to be made for investing in hard assets such as real estate when it comes to investing with inflation in mind, I think the evidence currently points to boring old top Canadian dividend stocks as the best inflation investments at the moment.

 When you look at the incredibly strong competitive position that companies such as BCE, Telus, TD, RBC, NB, and CNR have, as well as their rock-solid balance sheets, it’s tough to deny their long-term value in an inflationary environment.

 I've Completed My Million Dollar Journey.
 Let Me Guide You Through Yours!